Meet our Board!

 Kay Hong, CEO, Torrid LLC

-Kay Hong is the Chief Executive Officer of Torrid LLC, a plus-sized fashion apparel retailer.
-In this role she is responsible for leading both the Torrid and Lovesick brands, which are focused on stylish, great-fitting clothes for curvy women.
-Prior to Torrid, Kay most recently served as a Managing Director with Alvarez & Marsal, a global advisory firm, where she was a member of the Executive Committee of its turnaround and restructuring division.
-At Alvarez & Marsal, Kay specialized in providing C-level interim management for retail companies in distress, as well as leading performance improvement initiatives for financially healthy companies.
-She is a member of the board of directors of Belk, Inc. and holds a BS in Biological Sciences from Stanford University and an MBA from Harvard Business School.
+Kay Hong is the Chief Executive Officer of Torrid, a leading women’s apparel retailer selling stylish apparel, intimates, accessories and footwear for curvy women sizes 10-30.
+Prior to Torrid, Kay served as Managing Director with Alvarez & Marsal, a global advisory firm, where she was a member of its Executive Committee.
+At Alvarez & Marsal, Kay specialized in providing C-level interim management for retail companies in distress as well as leading performance improvement initiatives for financially healthy companies.
+She holds a BS from Stanford University and an MBA from Harvard Business School.
 She lives in the Los Angeles area.

 Leslie Parker Hume, Historian